Splendira/first-site-phil/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

 GB <br>
-To view the project, click here 👉 https://philipferrand.github.io/first-site-phil/ This project is a static website found on Frontend Mentor, a platform that provides web development challenges.
+To view the project, click here 👉 https://philipferrand.github.io/first-site-phil/ <br>
+This project is a static website found on Frontend Mentor, a platform that provides web development challenges.
 The aim of this project is to enhance my skills by recreating a provided design. <br>
 There are no dynamic interactions, making it a great exercise for focusing on layout and visual styling.